In 2019, the garden waste service started on 4 June. You can sign up and pay for the garden waste collection service online from 11 March.

 You can only use brown wheeled bins supplied by the Council.
 We will not empty any other type of containers.

-A new brown bin is being introduced to only those residents who have subscribed.
-A subscription at a property can also be cross referenced with the computer software system on board the collection vehicle.
-In subsequent years, if a household hasn't subscribed and present their bin for collection a warning label will be placed on the bin.
+A subscription at a property can be cross referenced with the computer software system on board the collection vehicle.
+If a household hasn't subscribed and present their bin for collection a warning label will be placed on the bin.
+Please ensure your house number is clearly marked on your bin.

 It may be because it contains the wrong item or it is too heavy.
 If this happens we will put a label on the bin to let you know.
 If you have met all the collection conditions and we fail to collect, please report a missed collection online.